gabriel-cf/davil/README.md

 Built in Python2.7, it uses Bokeh Server 0.12.3 as a base framwework for visualizing data in the browser and Flask to upload files and embed Bokeh into the website.

 # Running DaVil
-The easiest way to run DaViL is by running its Docker image as it follows, replacing the value for the BOKEH_IP with your Docker VM one (`docker-machine env` would show it):
+The easiest way to run DaViL is by running its Docker image as it follows, replacing the value for the DOCKER_IP with your Docker VM one (`docker-machine env` would show it):

-`docker run -d -p 5000:5000 -e BOKEH_IP=<YourDockerVMIP> --net=host niloxx/davil:0.1`
+`docker run -d -p 5000:5000 -e DOCKER_IP=<YourDockerVMIP> --net=host niloxx/davil:0.1`

-e.g: `docker run -d -p 5000:5000 -e BOKEH_IP=192.168.99.100 --net=host niloxx/davil:0.1`
+e.g: `docker run -d -p 5000:5000 -e DOCKER_IP=192.168.99.100 --net=host niloxx/davil:0.1`

 If you cannot run Docker, then simply follow the instructions on the next step to install the DEV version and run it.